PX4/PX4-user_guide/en/flying/missions.md

 For more information about the impact of the acceptance radius around the waypoint see: [Mission Mode > Inter-waypoint Trajectory](../flight_modes_fw/mission.md#rounded-turns-inter-waypoint-trajectory).
 :::

+### Package Delivery (Cargo) Missions

+PX4 supports cargo delivery in missions using a gripper.

+This kind of mission is planned in much the same as any other [waypoint mission](../flying/missions.md), with mission start, takeoff waypoint, various path waypoints, and possibly a return waypoint.
+The only difference is that a package delivery mission must include a mission items to indicate how the package is released and the deployment mechanism.
+For more information see: [Package Delivery Mission](../flying/package_delivery_mission.md).

 ## Flying Missions

 Once the mission is uploaded, switch to the flight view.
 The mission is displayed in a way that makes it easy to track progress (it cannot be modified in this view).

 ![flying-mission](../../assets/flying/flying_mission.jpg)